Gokkul-M/istri/replit.md

-# ShineCycle - Laundry Service Platform
+# My Apt Partner - Laundry Service Platform

 ## Overview

-ShineCycle is a comprehensive laundry service platform designed to connect customers with laundry service providers for doorstep pickup and delivery.
+My Apt Partner is a comprehensive laundry service platform designed to connect customers with laundry service providers for doorstep pickup and delivery.
 It offers a mobile-first experience with real-time order tracking, QR code verification, and role-based access control.
 The platform aims to streamline laundry operations for providers, enhance customer convenience, and capture a significant share of the on-demand laundry market.
 It includes business management tools for launderers and full administrative oversight.

 ## User Preferences